ediGogy Skills Hubs

 - Engaging with employers to ensure that learners are guaranteed a job after the successful completion of their programmes

-- Building realistic experiential learning opportunities by embedding the courses within “live” working environments
+- Embedding the courses within “live” working environments

 - Blending physical and online learning using the myGogy learning operating system